PatrickSt1991/Samsung-Jellyfin-Installer/README.md

 ### 3. Using Jellyfin 2 Samsung

 1. Make sure your computer is connected to the same network as the TV
-2. Enter the TV’s IP address into the tool
+2. Enter the TVâ€™s IP address into the tool
 3. If the app is installed, it will automatically launch on the TV

 ## Support